-Industry experts anticipate robust growth worldwide in the premium and luxury goods market.
+Industry experts anticipate continued robust growth in the market segment relevant for the global premium and luxury goods industry.
 Indeed, some analysts project that by 2025 about 600 million more people will have the purchasing power to buy premium and luxury goods compared to today.
 Substantial growth is expected in emerging countries in particular, driven by rising income levels and the high share of total disposable income dedicated to consumption compared to other parts of the world.
-Given the positioning of its brands in the premium and luxury segment, the Group sees itself in an ideal position to profit from these developments.
-The Group is moving to capture the identified growth potential using market entry and market penetration strategies specifically tailored to individual countries.
+Given the positioning of its brands in the premium and luxury segment, the Group sees itself in an ideal position to profit from these developments in both menswear and womenswear.
+The rise of the middle class in China and many other emerging economies offers HUGO BOSS particular growth opportunities because the share of working, fashion-conscious women is relatively high here.
+The Group is working systematically on capturing the identified growth potential with market entry and market penetration strategies tailored to specific countries, through collaboration with business partners and independent subsidiaries.
 It is also systematically reinforcing its distribution activities in metropolitan areas, particularly in Europe, to create an attractive offering for the tourist segment, an area of growing commercial importance.

 Growing interest in fashion among men

 In recent years, interest in fashionable clothing has grown considerably, particularly among younger men.
 More and more men are paying increasing attention to fashionable appearance as a means of expressing their personality or standing out from the crowd.
 Clothing is also increasingly considered an important determinant of how an individual’s competence in the workplace is perceived by others.
 HUGO BOSS’ brand commitment to offer fashionable clothing of impeccable taste and outstanding quality addresses these needs very effectively, so that the Group sees excellent opportunities to benefit from the growing fashion sense of men worldwide.

 Changing shopping habits and lifestyles